Akron Acorns

 The Akron Acorns were the first minor league baseball team based in Akron, Ohio.
 In the 1887 and 1889 seasons, the Acorns played a member of the Independent level Ohio State League and captured the 1889 league championship in a short season of play.
+Akron continued play in 1890 as a member of the Tri-State League.

-Akron hosted home minor league games at League Park.
+The Akron teams hosted home minor league games at League Park in Akron.

 History

 Akron began hosting an independent baseball team in 1879, with the team playing against teams from communities in the region.
 This early Akron team played through 1881, with Charlie Morton as manager for two of the seasons.
 Morton would later manage the 1887 Akron Acorns.
 Baseball Hall of Fame member Bid McPhee played for the 1881 Akron team.
 Leech Maskrey, John Mansell, Tony Mullane and Jim Green also played for the early Akron team.

 The Akron "Acorns" were the first minor league baseball team in Akron, Ohio.
 In 1887, Akron became charter members of the Independent level Ohio State League.

 The Columbus Buckeyes, Kalamazoo Kazoos, Mansfield, Sandusky Suds, Steubenville Stubs, Wheeling Nail Cities and Zanesville Kickapoos teams joined Akron in beginning league play on May 2, 1887.
 Akron would fold before the league completed its schedule on September 28, 1887.

 On September 3, 1887, after compiling a final record of 32–60, the Akron Acorns folded.
 Akron was managed by A.B.
 Showers, Charlie Morton, Sandy McDermott and Bill Irwin during their partial season.
 Kalamazoo was the eventual league champion.
 Player/manager Bill Irwin led the Ohio State with 283 strikeouts pitching for the Acorns and the Kalamazoo Kazoos.